LaravelDaily/course-react-parking/docs/Lesson 6 - Register implementation.md

 }
 ```

-Here we define `register` function to make a call to `http://parkingapi.test/api/v1/auth/register`.
-Remember we don't need to define full URL because we have baseURL set for Axios.
-If request is successful then we have another hook `useNavigate` from React Router to navigate us to `vehicles.index` route.
+Here we define the `register` function to make a call to `http://parkingapi.test/api/v1/auth/register`.
+Remember we don't need to define the full URL because we have baseURL set for Axios.
+If the request is successful then we have another hook `useNavigate` from React Router to navigate us to the `vehicles.index` route.

-`useAuth()` hook returns register function, so we can use that function in our `<Register>` component.
+The `useAuth()` hook returns the register function, so we can use that function in our `<Register>` component.

 4. Update the `src/views/auth/Register.jsx` component with the following content.